adaltas/node-nikita/docs/content/metadata/shy.md

 ## Callback

-The "callback" function will receive the status of the action no matter if the "shy" option is activated or not.
+The "callback" function will receive the status of the action no matter if the "shy" metadata is activated or not.

 ```js
 require('nikita')